Test-Time Detoxification without Training or Learning Anything: Experiments

 While there is typically no single “optimal’’ (or “target’’) toxicity level for a given input prompt, we can still compare methods by asking whether they achieve lower toxicity at similar perplexity (or lower perplexity at similar toxicity).
 However, pairwise comparisons (e.g., Pareto-style dominance checks) are not straightforward, since toxicity and perplexity live on different scales: toxicity is bounded in $[0, 1]$, whereas perplexity is nonnegative and unbounded.

-\paragraph{A Better Toxicity–Fluency Trade-Off} Under this relative assessment, our method consistently achieves a more favorable toxicity–fluency trade-off.
+\paragraph{A better toxicity–fluency trade-off.} Under this relative assessment, our method consistently achieves a more favorable toxicity–fluency trade-off.
 Across all benchmarks and models studied (see Appendix~\ref{app:full_results}), we observe lower toxicity at comparable perplexity, or lower perplexity at comparable toxicity.
-Moreover, even though we terminate optimization as soon as the toxicity falls below 0.5, the average maximum toxicity and, in particular, the toxicity rate are almost always the lowest among the methods for a given perplexity level.
-In principle, we could reduce toxicity further, but we set the threshold $\kappa = 0.5$ to control computational cost by limiting the number of iterations (i.e., forward passes).
+Moreover, even though we terminate optimization as soon as the toxicity falls below 0.5, the average maximum toxicity and, in particular, the toxicity rate are almost always the lowest among all methods at a given perplexity level (further confirmed by one-sided Wilcoxon signed-rank tests).
+In principle, toxicity could be reduced further, but we set the threshold $\tau = 0.5$ to control computational cost by limiting the number of iterations (i.e., forward passes).
 We revisit this strong performance in the subsequent discussion.

+Unlike the baselines, however, TIDE has access to the ground-truth oracle during optimization by construction.
+To show that it is agnostic to the choice of toxicity measure, we provide supplementary experiments (Appendix~\ref{app:different-toxicity}) in which the optimization again uses Perspective AI but evaluation is performed with Detoxify~\citep{detoxify}.
+At comparable perplexity, TIDE again generalizes and achieves lower toxicity.

 Further, SASA underperforms relative to the gains reported in its original paper.
 Using the authors’ implementation (which also includes RAD), we find that SASA is ineffective at low temperature: the token distribution becomes highly peaked, and its margin-based adjustments do not substantially shift probability mass away from toxic continuations.